 The Future sessions are run on a Tuesday evening during term time and tend to be more structured than the After-School time slot, as the young people would typically stay for the whole time.
 That means more group activities and 90 minutes of King's Arms fun!

-The Junior volunteers sessions give the Escape group a real purpose; we develop the young people's skills and provide them with knowledge, empowering them in becoming an amazing Junior Volunteer and Ambassador for The King's Arms.
-They then cement these skills by volunteering at one of our After-School or evening clubs with the younger age range.
+The Junior volunteering sessions give the Escape group a real purpose; we develop the young people's skills and provide them with knowledge, empowering them in becoming an amazing Junior Volunteer and Ambassador for The King's Arms.
+They can then cement these skills by volunteering at one of our After-School or evening clubs with the younger age range.
 It's a great addition to their CV or college/university application going forward.

 Youth Voice - gives young people the opportunity to discuss what is important to them right now.
 We expect there might be many discussions around COVID, from school, exams and their future hopes to how to socialise and have fun following the guidelines.
 We'll also be discussing other topics, such as the environment and social media.
 This is a time dictated by the young people, so they will be driving the topics.

 And lastly, but in no way least, "Being Social" is about having fun and building friendships whilst doing something social such as a quiz night or themed evening.